Poppro/PyreNet/README.md

 # PyreNet
 ## About
+### Intended Use
 In short, this is a C++ neural network static library developed as a simple, elegant, multi-purpose solution.

 To be a bit more elaborate, this library offers a simple interface for home-cooked reinforcement based deep learning projects.
 It is optimized for running in a multi-threaded environment, seeking to offer performance and simple, essential, features without the complexity endured from larger-scale libraries.
 This library does not currently support back propagation.

+### Thread Safety
+The library is designed to be fully thread-safe and can be used in multi-threaded enviroments.

 ## Quick Start